christiandp/gulpfile/README.md

 ## Installation

-> Copy Gulpfile to your project folder
+> Copy Gulpfile to your project folder and manage with npm or yarn.